- Country: Iraq

 - Contact person: firstname.lastname@example.org

-- Project events: During December 2021 and January 2022, the mapping of 100 stakeholders and their activities in the field of civic education in Iraq will be conducted.
+- Project events: During December 2021 and January 2022, the project will conduct the mapping of 100 stakeholders and their activities in the field of civic education in Iraq.

 Democracy needs Civic Education – a feasibility study for a digital civic education platform